cyl-vin/Scripty/README.md

 9. **Timer and Stop Watch** - The user is able to set custom timer length (in seconds), and once the timer reaches zero, Scripty will play a ringtone.
 The stopwatch currently cannot be stopped without closing scripty, it will only keep counting.

+10. **MD5 hash generator** - You can get the md5 hashes of all files where Scripty is placed, or you can specify a specific folder (output.txt will be placed in target directory w/ hashes of each file)

+11. **Set Timezone** - As the name suggests, you can set your windows timezone from here.
+You can also view all windows timezones as well (will open in new window).